JiaxuanTW/NUK-AutoNet/README.md

 ## Information
 NUK AutoNet is developed by Jiaxuan Lin
 It powered by PyQt5
-We will NOT send or save your personal information in any conditions
+<b>We will NOT send or save your personal information in any conditions</b>